We are no longer updating this page and it is not optimised for mobile devices.

 Jason Chatfield is a freelance cartoonist based in Perth.
 His work is published in the Fremantle Herald, the Melville City Herald and the Cockburn City Herald.

-Matt Davidson has been an artist and illustrator for 15 years.
+Matthew Davidson has been an artist and illustrator for 15 years.
 He has been commended at the Walkleys and the Melbourne Press Club.
 His work appears in the Age.

-John Farmer has worked as the political cartoonist at the Hobart Mercury and Sunday Tasmanian for 10 years.
+John Farmer has worked as the political cartoonist at the Hobart Mercury and Sunday Tasmanian for over 10 years.
 John has won prizes in the United Nations Ranan Lurie and Coffs Harbour cartoon competitions.

 Michael Fitzjames is an illustrator for the Sydney Morning Herald.
-He has previously been published in the Guardian, Nation Review, Living Daylights, Digger, the Age Monthly Review, National Times, Harper's Bazaar and MJ Magazine.
+He has previously been published in the Guardian, Nation Review, Living Daylights, Digger, the Age Monthly Review, the National Times, Harper's Bazaar and MJ Magazine.
 He exhibits his work at the Australian Galleries in Sydney and Melbourne.

-Mark Knight is the editorial cartoonist for the Herald Sun and Sunday Herald Sun.
+Mark Knight is the editorial cartoonist for the Herald Sun and the Sunday Herald Sun.
 He has previously worked for the Australian Financial Review and the Melbourne Herald.

 Sturt Krygsman is an illustrator for the Australian.
 He has won seven Stanley awards, a Walkley award and a National Cartooning award.